These 10 Interview Mistakes Could Keep You From Getting Your Dream Job

 You need to be knowledgeable about—and on board with—their game plan.
 To do that, research before the interview is critical.

 Researching your prospective employer will also help you understand what kind of salary you can expect.
 Use a portal like Glassdoor.com to get detailed information about average salaries, typical salary ranges, and additional pay like bonuses and stock options at the company.
-In a day and age where 75% of Americans have credit card debt to pay off, you need to make sure you’ll be fairly compensated for your skills and experience.
+In a day and age where 75% of Americans have credit card debt to pay off and the individual credit card debt in America averages $5,910, you need to make sure you’ll be fairly compensated for your skills and experience.

 Interview Mistake #3: Not Knowing Your Strengths and Weaknesses